Chelsea, Manhattan: Health

-The nearest major hospitals are Beth Israel Medical Center in Stuyvesant Town, as well as the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay.
+The nearest major hospitals are the Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay.
+In addition, Beth Israel Medical Center in Stuyvesant Town operated until 2025.

 Post offices and ZIP Codes

 Chelsea is located within two primary ZIP Codes.
 The area north of 24th Street is in 10001 while the area south of 24th Street is in 10011.
 The United States Postal Service operates four post offices in Chelsea: